isotopp/isotopp.github.io/_posts/2018-08-17-building-the-cycling-city.md

 %}), which covers the New York story on the same problem.

 [Building the Cycling City: The Dutch Blueprint for Urban Vitality](https://www.amazon.com/Building-Cycling-City-Blueprint-Vitality-ebook/dp/B07F1S9KVQ), Melissa and Chris Bruntlett, USD 17.00

+You can also follow them on Twitter: [@modacitylife](https://twitter.com/modacitylife)